-3.41 General.
 Surrender occurs involuntarily when any stack is unable to Retreat, and when a Garrison loses a Siege.
 In these cases the entire affected force Surrenders.
 Surrender may also be offered voluntarily during Sieges, or before a Battle commences.
 Surrendered items are said to be Captured or to be POWs.

-3.411 Surrendered forces are removed from play and held by their Captor.
-Formation counters are not Captured, they become Unformed and are returned to their owner - only the SPs they contain are Captured.

-3.412 Garrisons are not bound to Surrender if Friendly forces in the primary hex associated with their Fortification do so, only if they themselves Surrender as part of a Siege.

->>>3.413 Auxiliaries only Surrender if present during the Battle or Siege that caused the Surrender.
-The counters themselves are returned to the Recovery Box, but each contributes one (1) POW SP valued at a CE of "C".

-3.414 Captured Depôts (5.5) are treated as Friendly to the Captor, but are Reduced (5.57) one (-1) grade when Captured.

-3.415 Exceptions: if due to be Paroled (3.43 point #2), all Units (not HQs) retain their SPs and the counters themselves are held by the Captor until their Parole.
+- 3.411 Surrendered forces are removed from play and held by their Captor.
+Formation counters are not Captured, they become Unformed and are returned to their owner only the SPs they contain are Captured.
+Chits, similar to the chits used for recording eliminated SPs, will be provided for recording Captured SPs. - 3.412 Garrisons are not bound to Surrender if Friendly forces in the primary hex associated with their Fortification do so, only if they themselves Surrender as part of a Siege. - 3.413 Auxiliaries only Surrender if present during the Battle or Siege that caused the Surrender.
+The counters themselves are returned to the Recovery Box, but each contributes one (1) POW SP valued at a CE of "C". - 3.414 Captured Depôts (5.5) are treated as Friendly to the Captor, but are Reduced (5.57) one (-1) grade when Captured. - 3.415 Exceptions: if due to be Paroled (3.43 point #2), all Units (not HQs) retain their SPs and the counters themselves are held by the Captor until their Parole.
 Likewise, Auxiliaries are retained and do not contribute SPs to the POW total.
 Also, under Honours of War (3.43 point #3), the Captured forces are simply moved to a new location, and in this case, even HQ(s) remain intact (Auxiliaries go to the Recovery Box).
 Field Artillery, however, is always subject to rule 3.42 instead.